AaronLi43/PrivacyDemo/QUESTION_PRESENCE_AUDIT_IMPLEMENTATION.md

 - **Question Words**: What, How, Why, When, Where, Who, Did, Do, Can, Are, Is, Could, Would, Will, Have, Has, Was, Were
 - **Validation**: Ensures questions are relevant and appropriate for context

+### Final Question Handling
+- **Special Detection**: Final questions are detected when `isFinalQuestion = true`
+- **Forced Regeneration**: If a final question response lacks questions, it's automatically regenerated
+- **Question Inclusion**: Final questions must include the actual question before concluding
+- **Exception Logic**: Only after the final question has been asked should summaries be allowed

+### Final Follow-Up Question Handling
+- **Distinction**: Final follow-up questions (`isFinalQuestion = true` AND `followUpMode = true`) are different from final questions of the conversation
+- **Question Requirement**: Final follow-up questions must still include questions to gather more information
+- **Purpose**: These are the last follow-up questions for a specific topic, not the end of the conversation
+- **Regeneration Logic**: If final follow-up questions lack questions, they are regenerated to include engaging follow-up questions

 ### Regeneration Process
 1. **Audit Evaluation**: Determines if response needs regeneration
 2. **Prompt Engineering**: Creates focused prompt for question inclusion